cossacklabs/acra/README.md

 This is what the process of writing and reading the data to/from a database looks like:

-1. You deploy AcraServer in your infrastructure and configure it: how to connect to the database, which TLS certificate to use, which fields to encrypt, mask or tokenise, whether to use SQL request firewall or not, and so on.
+1. You deploy AcraServer and configure it: connection to the database, TLS certificates, select which fields to encrypt, mask or tokenise, enable SQL request firewall, etc.
 2. Once AcraServer is deployed, it is ready to accept SQL requests.
-3. You point the client-side application to AcraServer instead of the SQL database.
-The application sends CRUD SQL requests to the AcraServer.
+3. You point the client-side application to the AcraServer instead of the SQL database.
-4. On receiving SQL queries, AcraServer parses each query and performs security operations: encryption, masking, tokenisation.
-To know which values to change, AcraServer uses a particular configuration file (known as `encryptor_config_file`) where you have described which columns in which tables should be encrypted, masked, tokenised.
+4. On receiving SQL queries from the app, AcraServer parses each query and performs security operations: encryption, masking, tokenisation.
+To know which values to change, AcraServer uses a configuration file (`encryptor_config_file`) where you have described which columns in which tables should be encrypted, masked, tokenised.
-5. After performing the operation, AcraServer passes the modified queries to the database and the database response – back to the client application.
-If you select to encrypt the field, it means that original data (f.e. "string") is encrypted into [cryptographic container](https://docs.cossacklabs.com/acra/acra-in-depth/data-structures/) and sent to the database as binary data.
+5. After performing the operation, AcraServer passes the modified queries to the database, and the database response – back to the client application.
+Suppose you select to encrypt the email field: it means that original string is encrypted into [cryptographic container](https://docs.cossacklabs.com/acra/acra-in-depth/data-structures/) and sent to the database as binary data.
-6. When the client application wants to read the data, it sends a SELECT query to the AcraServer, which sends it to the database.
+6. When the client application wants to read the data, it sends a SELECT query to the AcraServer that sends it to the database.
 Upon retrieving the database response, AcraServer looks into the `encryptor_config_file` file, tries to decrypt, demask, detokenise specified fields, and returns them to the application.

 Except for data processing operations, AcraServer also analyses SQL queries: blocks the unwanted ones using the built-in configurable SQL firewall, detect SQL injections using poison records, sends logs and metrics, and alerts your Ops team in suspicious cases.